mallika2011/mallika2011.github.io/_work/2_work.md

 ---
 layout: page
 title: Microsoft Engage Mentee
-description: Built an AI driven
+description: Built an AI driven tic-tac-toe as a part of the Engage 2020 program under the mentorship of mentors from Microsoft.

 img: /assets/img/codess-logo.png
 timeline: "July-Aug 2020"